zalenix/portaldocs/portal-sdk/templates/top-extensions-dialogs.md

 In a dialog, if you want to allow the user to pick a value from a slider or interact with some other custom UI, make use of a custom HTML template.
 You can achieve that by providing an object of type `HtmlContent` to the `content` property in the dialog options.

 Here we define our custom dialog `ViewModel`, which only contains a slider control.
-We then define a simple html template, which is only the control, and specify our `dialogViewModel`.
+We then define a simple html template, which is only the control, and specify our `dialogViewModel`:

 The sample is located at `<dir>\Client\V2\Dialogs\DialogSamplesBlade.ts` and in the following code.